 The Rasch measurement model, which was developed primarily in the educational testing field, assumes an underlying continuum--in the present case, of the severity of food insecurity experienced by the household--upon which both items and households can be located, and assumes that the probability of a household affirming a specific item depends on the relative severity of the household and the item.
-The single-parameter Rasch model, which is used to create the food (in)security scale, assumes specifically that the log of the odds of a household affirming an item is proportional to the difference between the severity level of the household and the severity-level h will affirm an item at severity-level i is:
+The single-parameter Rasch model, which is used to create the food (in)security scale, assumes specifically that the log of the odds of a household affirming an item is proportional to the difference between the severity level of the household and the severity level of the item.
+Thus, the probability that a household at severity-level h will affirm an item at severity-level i is:

-ph,i=e(h-i)/(1+e(h-i))
+$$ph,i=e(h-i)/(1+e(h-i))$$